biareiam/moviequiz/README.md

 - The user is not allowed to change options once pick one.
 - Once clicked on the option, the user will know straight away if it was the correct choice and if not, which is the right option.
 - A result's table which contains the number of correct and wrong answers, number of attempts, and the percentage of correct answers.
-- A timer that ends the quiz if the time runs out.
 - If the user desires to quit the quiz, they just need to click on the 'Quit' button and they will be directed to the home page.
-- After concluding the quiz, users can try to answer it again and quit for good.
+- After concluding the quiz, users can play it again or go to the home page.

 ## User Stories